integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 #### OFFERING
 The BulletProof Checkout gateway is compatible many top credit card processors.
 If you currently have a merchant account with a compatible processor or are looking for an integrated processing solution, we can help.
 Contact us with any questions.

-- Payment Agnostic - we integrate with many processors, allowing you to use your current merchant account and help you connect it into our BuletProof Gateway.
+- Payment Agnostic - we integrate with many processors, allowing you to use your current merchant account and help you connect it into our BulletProof Gateway.

 - Multi Gateway Compatible -- We are also compatible with the NMI gateway.